 What’s a barbecue without awesome sides?
 Prep some dishes that can be made ahead, like homemade coleslaw and our Four Bean Salad, to avoid last-minute stress.
-Sides like Herb and Garlic Asparagus and Grilled Mini Potatoes can be heated up on the ’cue right alongside your meat.
+Sides like Grilled Mini Potatoes can be heated up on the ’cue right alongside your meat.
 Gourmet Floret Medley and Bistro-style Green Beans — which have been frozen at peak freshness, making them extra-tasty — can be heated up on the stovetop or in your microwave, leaving plenty of precious grill space for the main course.

 Classic Beef Burgers